West Valley City, Utah: Government

 The mayor and six councilors are elected to four-year terms.
 Mayoral elections are held the same year as three of the councilors.
 The other three councilors are staggered two years from the mayoral.
 Two council seats are at-large, or citywide, and the remaining four seats represent districts of approximately 28,000 residents.
 Officials are not subject to term limits.
 As of November 2013, the most recent election was held in November, 2013.

-In the Utah State Legislature, West Valley City is in Senate Districts 1, 3, 5, and 12 represented by Democrat Luz Robles, Democrat Gene Davis, Democrat Karen Mayne, and Republican Daniel Thatcher and House Districts 30, 31, and 33, represented by Republican Fred Cox, Republican Sophia DiCaro, and Republican Craig Hall.
-Federally, West Valley City lies in the 2nd and 4th congressional districts, represented by Republican Chris Stewart and Democrat Ben McAdams.
+In the Utah State Legislature, West Valley City is situated within Senate Districts 10, 11, and 12, represented by Luz Escamilla (Democrat), Daniel Thatcher (Forward Party), and Karen Kwan (politician) (Democrat); and House Districts 25, 26, 27, 30, and 31, represented by Angela Romero (Democrat), Matt MacPherson (Republican), Anthony Loubet (Republican), Jake Fitisemanu (Democrat), and Verona Mauga (Democrat).
+Federally, West Valley City lies in the 2nd and 4th congressional districts, represented by Republicans Chris Stewart and Burgess Owens.

 Police

 The West Valley City Police Department (WVCPD) provides law enforcement services to the city.
 As of 2021 the police chief is Colleen Jacobs, a 21 year veteran of the department, who oversees 218 sworn officers and 47 support staff.

 In 2013, the city police's narcotics unit was disbanded after an officer-involved critical incident revealed drugs and money had not been booked into evidence.
 Officers in the unit were also found to be keeping change and small items from seized vehicles, and placing tracking devices on potential suspects' vehicles without warrants.

 In 2016, Officer Cody Brotherson was killed in the line of duty, the department's only such fatality.

 In 2019, an officer shot and killed a handcuffed man who was attempting to pull an officer's gun out of its holster: this killing was found legally justified by the district attorney.